FlawlessNa/Legends/README.md

   - Second alert after 2X seconds -> pause everything except necessary maintenance + random reaction
 - [ ] There's a situation where keys are not released properly, leading to a stuck state
 - [ ] The lock used for MobsHitting doesn't seem to always work for some reason.
 To investigate.
+- [ ] Cleanup party rebuffing and fix for both same-process and multi-process situations

 ## Performance Branch
 - [ ] Re-implement all former DecisionGenerators into DecisionMakers